WokLibCodeClub/Intro-to-Python-Jan-2023/README.md

 [Sep 2020: Python from the Beginning Session 2.pdf](https://github.com/WokLibCodeClub/OnlineCodeclub/blob/master/20200915%20Python%20from%20the%20Beginning%20Session%202.pdf)

-If you go to this link you can click on the Download button in the top right to download a copy to your own computer.
+If you go to the link above you can click on the Download button in the top right to download a copy to your own computer.

 ---